 We found 6 providers matching cardioversion and who accept BlueOptions Essential 1419 near Sanford, FL.

-Dr. Tulio Sulbaran specializes in adult cardiology and practices in Sanford, FL and Deland, FL.
-He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+Dr. Tulio Sulbaran practices adult cardiology.
+He is affiliated with Central Florida Regional Hospital.
+Dr. Sulbaran accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
 After completing medical school at the University of Zulia School of Medicine, he performed his residency at a hospital affiliated with the University of Texas Health Science Center at Houston.
-In addition to English, Dr. Sulbaran speaks Spanish.
-He is professionally affiliated with Central Florida Regional Hospital.
+Dr. Sulbaran speaks Spanish.

 Relevant Interests: , elective cardioversion

 All Interests: Cardiomyopathy, Nuclear Stress Test, Hypertension, Tricuspid Valve Disease, Stent Placement, ...
 (Read more)